statpng/GWAS/plink_tutorial.md

 # PLINK Tutorial
 PLINK is a popular command-line tool for analyzing genetic data, particularly in genome-wide association studies (GWAS).
-In this tutorial, we will cover some basic commands and examples to help you get started with Plink.
+In this tutorial, we will cover some basic commands and examples to help you get started with PLINK.

-## 1. Download and install plink:
+## 1. Download and install PLINK:
-You can download the latest version of plink from the official website (https://www.cog-genomics.org/plink/).
-Once downloaded, unzip the file and place the plink executable in a directory that is included in your system PATH.
+You can download the latest version of PLINK from the official website (https://www.cog-genomics.org/plink/).
+Once downloaded, unzip the file and place the PLINK executable in a directory that is included in your system PATH.

 ## 2. Prepare the data:
-Before using plink, you need to prepare the genetic data in the PLINK format.
+Before using PLINK, you need to prepare the genetic data in the PLINK format.

 ```(1) {PED, MAP};  (2) {BIM, BED, FAM}```